 1961 16:15:00 GMT

-NASA launched Mercury Atlas 3 as an unmanned test of the Mercury capsule, but the mission had to be aborted when the booster failed to follow the correct trajectory.
+NASA launched Mercury Atlas 3 as an unmanned orbital test of the Mercury capsule, but the mission had to be aborted when the booster failed to follow the correct trajectory.

 Mercury Atlas 3 (MA-3), launched 25 April 1961, was to be a one-pass orbital flight test of the Mercury capsule, with evaluation of all systems, network, and recovery forces.
 The capsule contained a mechanical astronaut.
 After lift-off, the launch vehicle failed to roll to a 70 degree heading and to pitch over into the proper trajectory.
 The abort-sensing system activated the escape rockets prior to the launch vehicle's destruction by the range safety officer, appoximately 40 seconds into the flight.
 At that time the vehicle had achieved an altitude of about 5 km.
 The capsule then coasted up to 7 km, deployed its parachutes, and landed in the Atlantic Ocean about 1.8 km north of the launch pad.
 The capsule was recovered, was found to have incurred only superficial damage.
 It was subsequently shipped back to the manufacturer for refitting.
 The refitted capsule was reflown on Mercury Atlas 4.